The Royal Regiment of Canadian Artillery

 During the Last Hundred Days, the Allies were on the offensive to defeat Germany and end the war.
 Canadian Gunners operated field, horse-artillery and anti-aircraft guns.
-The war ended with the defeat of Germany and the Armistice Agreement on 11 November 1918.
+The fighting stopped with the defeat of Germany and the Armistice of 11 November 1918.

 During WW1, Canadian Gunners supported the infantry at all costs.
-From 1914-1918, more than six hundred thousand Canadians joined the Army (CEF).
+From 1914-1918, more than six hundred thousand Canadians joined the Canadian Expeditionary Force.
 Over sixty thousand gave their lives.
 The wounded amounted to one hundred and seventy thousand.

 Two Canadian field batteries served in the North Russia Intervention (1918-1919).
 Canada also placed Garrison Artillery on the Island of St. Lucia in the British West Indies (1915-1919).

 The Inter-War Years 1919-1939